heldr/ftpm/README.md

 ### System font

-FTPM would install a True Type font inside your User font path
+FTPM would install a True Type font into your User font path

 ```CLI
 $ ftpm install magra